democracyworks/hand-collection-to-vip/README_Early_Voting.md

 ## Explanation of common errors

 ##### 'ERROR: <state> could not be found or retrieved from Google Sheets.'
 Indicates the tab for the requested state is not in the Google Sheet doc.
-The tab might either not be included or is misspelled.
+The tab might not be included or is misspelled.

 ##### 'ERROR: <state> could not be processed.'
 Indicates a critical error in building the .txt files.
 The error might be a type or formatting issue.
 For debugging, comment out the try and except clauses.